This Honda lease is a rip-off! I want my money back!

 “I am a retired senior citizen,” he says.
 “I ended up signing a 36-month lease at a higher price plus down payment.”

 Did AutoNation try to rip off Misra, taking advantage of a senior citizen?
-That’s certainly what he’s suggesting.
+That’s certainly what he’s suggesting, does he not?
 And by the way, I’m not the only one he’s tried to recruit.
 He copied the Federal Trade Commission, the Arizona Attorney General, the Better Business Bureau (good luck with that one!), Facebook (riiiiight), and the Arizona Republic on his email.

 You know, the Arizona Republic might help him — if only they ran my syndicated column.